-Sharing data with colleaguesSince the PD is unique to your Cloud Environment, and your Cloud Environment is unique to you, you will need to copy data to workspace storage to share with colleagues (even those working in a shared workspace) or to use as input for a workflow.
+Sharing data with colleaguesSince the PD is unique to your Cloud Environment, and your Cloud Environment is unique to you, you need to copy data to workspace storage to share with colleagues (even those working in a shared workspace) or to use as input for a workflow.

 What is a “persistent disk” (PD) and how does it work?

-You can access files in the PD by launching a Jupyter Cloud Environment and opening a VM terminal (to launch a terminal, click on the terminal icon in the right sidebar of any workspace page when a Jupyter cloud environment is running).
+You can access files in the PD by launching a Jupyter Cloud Environment and opening a VM terminal (to launch a terminal, click on the terminal icon in the right sidebar of any workspace page when a Jupyter Cloud Environment is running).

-Note that the terminal will open in a new browser tab.
+Note: The terminal will open in a new browser tab.

 Types of persistent disksStandard: standard hard disk drives